Some people wear their smile like a disguise.

 - Repeat panic attack.
 Sprinkle in creepings of despair.
 Insert car deciding to make awful, expensive-sounding noises and the prospect of an entire weekend working 24/7 to get myself back on track.

 - Cancel all plans.
 Go into catatonic state.
-Result in massive meltdown.
+Experience massive meltdown.

 How to Deal When Everything’s Not OK